Public Service & Contract Projects

 DIC Newsletter – Highlights of FDA Activities

 The second purpose of the Drug Information Center is education.
-Fourth-year pharmacy students have the option of completing a six-week elective rotation at the center to get real-world experience researching and responding to center inquires.
+Fourth-year pharmacy students have the option of completing a six-week elective rotation at the center to get real-world experience researching and responding to center inquiries.